klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 ## Communication
 ### Presentations
+During this project, I have created and presented various internal and external presentations in order to update our lecturers and classmates on any changes of the project.
+The pdfs of the presentations are listed here:

 - [In week 2](https://github.com/klarabau/portfolio-ads/blob/main/presentations/week2%20internal.pdf): Internal presentation, created and presented by me
 - [In week 3](https://github.com/klarabau/portfolio-ads/blob/main/presentations/week3%20internal.pdf): Internal presentation, created and presented by me
 - [In week 4](https://github.com/klarabau/portfolio-ads/blob/main/presentations/week4%20external.pdf): External presentation, created and presented by Yoran and me